Thijsq/thijsq.github.io/_posts/2020-04-18-text-mining.md

 This blog assume's the reader to have prior knowledge in text mining and classification problems.

+As a text mining project in my MSc in Statistics and Machine Learning at LiU (Linköping University) I assessed performance of Convolutional Neural Networks in a text classification setting.
+As a benchmark, several conventional Machine Learning Models were used.
+Below is the abstract of the paper.
+The full paper can be downloaded at the end of this post.

 The importance of accurate text classification algorithms is straightforward, however a consensus on which Machine Learning model is superior in text classification settings remains absent.
 This paper aims to determine whether state-of-the art Convolutional Neural Networks (CNN) outperform conventional